 In the northern section of the park you’ll find the Mesquite Flat Sand Dunes, a seemingly endless sand pit with ridge upon ridge leading into the distant hills.
 On the day of my visit temperatures were resting around 43 degrees, not exactly the type of conditions that make a sane person say “I know, I’ll go for a hike in the desert!”.

 Waiting until the late afternoon, I loaded my camera bag with 2L of water, snacks (always) and of course my gear including the following:

 Olympus E-M1X (read my review here)

 If I was going to hike into the dunes I wanted to be prepared with everything needed to avoid walking back to the car for anything I may have forgotten.

 Sitting in the car I waited about 30mins while watching others arrive and venture into the dunes, disappearing within a few minutes into every direction.
 A place like this begs to be photographed in solitude so I wanted to walk where others weren’t going to be in an effort to find footprint free dunes to work with.

 Stakeout complete, I took a quick peek at the ranger post that detailed what to be aware of when entering the dunes.
-Of course it’s essential to be mindful of the risks when weather conditions are so extreme but my eyes were quickly drawn to one thing.
-The mention of SPIDER NAME and rattlesnakes.
-For some reason I always think once I leave Australia that spiders won’t get any bigger or scarier but the image of this one gave me immediate shivers.
+Of course it’s essential to be mindful of the risks when weather conditions are so extreme, but my eyes were quickly drawn to one thing.
+The mention of burrowing spiders and rattlesnakes.
+For some reason I always think once I leave Australia, that spiders won’t get any bigger or scarier, but the image of this one gave me immediate shivers.
 The fun fact that it hides beneath the sand during daylight hours also stuck with me as I made my first steps towards the dunes, watching for any furry legs that might be scurrying nearby as I disturbed its daily nap.